In this article:

 A former immigration judge previously described immigration court hearings as “death penalty cases in a traffic court setting” because of the high stakes outcomes in a system that has limited protections.
 Now, fair hearings are becoming even harder to come by.

-Because immigration law is very complex and some immigrants don’t speak English fluently, having a lawyer who understands the immigration rules and procedures and who can present the client’s situation to the judge is critical.
-It can mean the difference between people being able to stay in the U.S. with their family or being deported to a country where they fear for their life.
-Studies show that people with lawyers are five times more likely to receive the immigration legal status they are entitled to under the law compared to those without legal representation.
+Immigration law is very complex, and some immigrants don’t speak English fluently.
+Having a lawyer who understands the complexities of the law and the immigration process—and who can present the client’s situation to the judge—is critical.
+Studies show that people with lawyers are five times more likely to receive the immigration legal status they are entitled to under the law compared with those without legal representation.

-Children who arrived in the U.S. without their parents particularly need lawyers to protect their rights and ensure they are not sent back to abuse, trafficking or other danger.
-But recent contract terminations are threatening to effectively end a special program that for over 20 years has found lawyers to represent unaccompanied children.
-Without an attorney, children, including infants and toddlers, will have to face the complicated immigration process alone, with little chance to defend their rights or avoid deportation.
+Children who arrived in the U.S. without their parents need lawyers to protect their rights and ensure they are not sent back to abuse, trafficking or other danger.
+Without an attorney, children—including infants and toddlers—have to face the complicated immigration process alone, with little chance to defend their rights or avoid deportation.

 A puppet that is a soft, pink pig